Family Logistics App: What It Is (And Why Families Actually Need One)

 5. Keep everything up to date

-As things change in real time
+As things change

 The goal isn’t better organization.